ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

-# Creating A duplicate document and a new document from current
+# Creating a duplicate document and a new document from current

 The current article describes the principles and some specifics in creating a duplicate of an existing document.